-- Making relaxation a family activity can help your child feel more comfortable and use their relaxation skills more consistently.
-Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, when you can point out to your child times when you can use progressive muscle relaxation in your own life (e.g..
+- Making relaxation a family activity can help your teen feel more comfortable and use their relaxation skills more consistently.
+Go over the skills with your teen, then let them lead the way.
+Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, when you can point out to your teen times when you can use progressive muscle relaxation in your own life (e.g..
 "I've been clenching the steering wheel the whole way home.
 I'm going to try to relax my muscles now to feel calmer.").
-If you notice your child looking anxious before or during an activity, you can also suggest they try progressive muscle relaxation to see if it makes them feel better.
+If you notice your teen looking anxious before or during an activity, you can also suggest they try progressive muscle relaxation to see if it makes them feel better.